LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/new-studio.rst

    belong in the interface.
 #.
 Write down details about how these behaviors differ for CDs and DVDs.
 This
    guides your thinking about how each class should override the methods.
 #.
-For the common behaviors that cannot go into the interface, decide if they
+For the behaviors that cannot go into the interface, decide if they could be
-   could be placed in an abstract class or if they need to appear in the separate ``CD`` and ``DVD`` classes.
+   placed in an abstract class or if they need to appear in the separate ``CD`` and ``DVD`` classes.
 #.
 Finally, write down the fields needed to define the properties of a CD or
    DVD (e.g. ``storageCapacity``).
 Consider:

    a.
-Which fields are shared by both types of discs?
+Which fields are shared by both types of discs, and which ones are
+      unique to each class?
    b.
-Which fields are unique to each class?
-   c.
 Do any of the fields represent *constants*?

 Code the Interface
 -------------------